TILOS-AI-Institute/MacroPlacement/Testcases/ariane136/README.md

 # Netlist preparation of Ariane 136-macro version
-We download the Ariane netlist from [lowRISC](https://github.com/lowRISC/ariane) GitHub repository.
-All the required System-Verilog (.sv) files are copied into the *./rtl/* directory.
+We download the Ariane netlist from the [lowRISC](https://github.com/lowRISC/ariane) GitHub repository.
+All the required SystemVerilog (.sv) files are copied into the *./rtl/* directory.
 For memory instantiation we make the following changes to the netlist:
-1. In [sram.sv](https://github.com/lowRISC/ariane/blob/master/src/util/sram.sv) file, remove the instantiation of module *SyncSpRamBeNx64* and instantiate the 16bit SRAM.
+1. In [sram.sv](https://github.com/lowRISC/ariane/blob/master/src/util/sram.sv) file, remove the instantiation of module *SyncSpRamBeNx64* and instantiate the 16-bit SRAM.
 Here is an example of the SRAM instantiation:
 ```SystemVerilog
 fakeram45_256x16 i_ram (.clk(clk_i), .rd_out(rdata_aligned[k*16 +: 16]),
                         .ce_in(req_i), .we_in(we_i), .addr_in(addr_i),
                         .wd_in(wdata_aligned[k*16 +: 16]));
 ```
-2. As it is a 16bit memory the for loop is also required to be updated.
+2. As it is a 16-bit memory the for loop is also required to be updated.
 Here is the snippet of the code before and after update:

 Code snippet before update:
 ```SystemVerilog